taw00/manuscript-css/v5.0/examples/example-prose-long.md

 three components, only scenes are required.
 But here, we demo the long-form
 typical: chapters and scenes.

-Side note: the dotted lines in the HTML view are simulalated page breaks.
+Side note: the dotted lines in the HTML view are simulated page breaks.
 They can be turned off with the `no-simulations` switch.
 HTML doesn't "page break" so we put in an indicator as an approximation of the behavior.

-The only time I turn off the page break similation is when I am sharing the document as an HTML page.
+The only time I turn off the page break simulation is when I am sharing the document as an HTML page.
 I.e., when the HTML becomes the primary end artifact.

 </section> <!-- end scene -->